What Exactly Does A Cruise Ship Photographer Do?

 - Have those prints on sale by the next morning.

 You quickly learn the best way to handle your camera in different situations.

 For example, during a studio shoot, you might have to set a fixed white balance.
 While shooting on the gangway in the morning you may have to constantly change the settings for fill-in flash as the light changes.
 You may also learn various aspects of video production from shooting to editing.

 Often you will not have much time to wander too far from the ship.

 One important aspect you will learn is dealing with customers.
 Some cruise ship passengers can be a delight to work with, others can be frankly horrible.

-You have to be able to deal with them all in a polite a courteous way.
+You have to be able to deal with all of them in a polite a courteous way.
 This is a very good lesson for those setting up their own business in the future.
-For those that go on to manage the concession, there are excellent lessons in
+For those that go on to manage the concession, there are excellent lessons in:

 - Time management,

 - Planning your inventory.

 Above all, you gain experience in a commercial photographic environment.